-My research so far deals primarily with improving the performance and reliability of large-scale computer systems running scientific and commercial applications.
+My research centers primarily on large-scale computer systems and improving their performance and reliability.
+Recently, this interest has led me to investigate ways of making storage systems more predictable and controllable.
 My interests however also include operating systems, computer architecture, database systems, computer security, and anything interesting/fun.

 I received my MSc. from the University of Toronto in 2012 under the supervision of Prof. Bianca Schroeder, and my H.BSc. from the University of Toronto in 2010 doing a Computer Science: Information Security Specialist with a minor in Mathematics at the University of Toronto Mississauga.

-I`ve had industry experience in the form of internships at Microsoft and Google, IBM T.J.
+I've had industry and industrial research experience in the form of internships at Microsoft and Google, IBM T.J.
 Watson Research Center, and Microsoft Research. (see CV for more details).

 Cosmic Rays Don't Strike Twice: Understanding the Nature of DRAM Errors and the Implications for System Design ( PDF | ACM ) Andy Hwang, Ioan Stefanovici, Bianca Schroeder The Seventh International Conference on Architectural Support for Programming Languages and Operating Systems ASPLOS 2012

 IBM Research T.J.
 Watson - Research Summer Intern - Cloud Computing, Virtualization and Data Center Management (July 2012 - November 2012)

 Researched and prototyped a customer-facing performance and management analytic for cloud environments, offering predictive and "what if?"-type exploration of application performance characteristics.